9 Hypothesis Testing

 So what value should you use for \(\alpha\)?
 While different fields of study have adopted different conventions, although \(\alpha = 0.05\) is perhaps the most popular threshold, there is nothing special about this or any other number.
 Please review Subsection 9.1.1 and our discussion about \(\alpha\) and our tolerance for uncertainty.
 In addition, observe that choosing a relatively small value of \(\alpha\) reduces our chances of rejecting the null hypothesis, and also of committing a Type I Error; but increases the probability of committing a Type II Error.

 On the other hand, choosing a relatively large value of \(\alpha\) increases the chances of failing to reject the null hypothesis, and also of committing a Type I Error; but reduces the probability of committing a Type II Error.
-Depending of the problem at hand, we may be willing to have a larger significance level in certain scenarios and a smaller significance level in others.
+Depending on the problem at hand, we may be willing to have a larger significance level in certain scenarios and a smaller significance level in others.

 Learning check